Last Updated on August 17, 2022 by user

 The key to solving this is ensuring that your team or executives have a plan with key deadlines and responsibilities.
 What’s more, monitoring activities and having a map of their results through time tracking will illuminate how employees spend their time, and where potential pitfalls can be avoided.
 The key to solving monitoring activity and results data through time tracking, employers and employees can see how individuals spend their time, as well as assess their results.

 What must be stressed here is that this is not handholding or an attempt to restrict how your employees work.
 No one wants to feel like they’re being coddled or inspected.
 It’s important to use a time-tracker not as a means for belittling them on how much time they spend on Facebook, but to see trends of laxness and work disengagement and to offer solutions.
 For example, if your employees check their emails throughout the day—stop it.
 It may feel productive, but email management is the biggest enabler of wasted time.
 Employees can easily get lost in the notion that answering and responding to emails is classified as important work, and will opt to spend time answering them instead of knuckling down to tackle harder, more prominent tasks.

 Take preventative measures – ensure your employees have the tools they need to proactively relegate time for emails, meetings and other core tasks that, while necessary, still relegate time away from heavier projects.

-If you’re struggling to pick of lapses in productivity, get yourself a HR management software that will give you an overview of how your employee’s time is spent.
+If you’re struggling to pick up lapses in productivity, get yourself an HR management software that will give you an overview of how your employee’s time is spent.
 It will help you pick out snares and other time sinks you and your team might not be aware of.